-Return on Capital Employed reduced to 3.3% compared to 2.0% the previous year.
-This year's figure is similar to the RHA peer group average of 3.4%.
-In 2020/21 a number of factors meant that the Association's surplus was lower than in previous years; mainly due to pension costs and provisions included in the accounts.
+Return on Capital Employed reduced to 2.0% compared to 3.3% the previous year.
+This year's figure is similar to the RHA peer group average of 1.7%.
+In 2022/23 a number of factors meant that the Association's surplus was lower than in previous years; mainly due to increased costs included in the accounts.
 ROCE performance may well remain below sector average due to the majority of the Association's homes being developed on rural exception sites where build costs are higher due to the need to put in place services and access without the corresponding increase in rent that can be charged.